 PARTICULARS OF LOANS GIVEN INVESTMENTS MADE GUARANTEES GIVEN OR SECURITY PROVIDED BYTHE COMPANY

 Your Company has made an investment of Rs.
-44 Million in the Equity Share Capital ofits Wholly Owned Subsidiary Company Bhadra Castalloys Private Limited.
-It has extended aninterest-bearing demand loan of Rs.
-17.5 Million to the subsidiary during the year.
-TheCompany has also given a Corporate Guarantee of Rs.
-35.0 Million to Kotak Mahindra Bank onbehalf of its subsidiary for providing bank guarantees.
-The above Investment loanextended and guarantees given are well within limits prescribed under the provisions ofSection 186 of the Companies Act 2013.
+44 Million in the Equity Share Capital ofits Wholly Owned Subsidiary Company Bhadra Castalloy Private Limited.
+It has extendedinterest-bearing intercompany demand loan of Rs.
+26 Million for purpose of financing thepurchase considerations paid for acquisition of the foundry by the Subsidiary.
+The Companyhad also given a Corporate Guarantee of Rs.
+35 Million to Kotak Mahindra Bank on behalf ofits subsidiary for providing banking facilities.
+The above Investment in equity loanextended and guarantees given are well within limits prescribed under the provisions ofSection 186 of the Companies Act 2013.

-Pursuant to the provisions of Section 204 of the Companies Act 2013 read with theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the Companyhas appointed Mr. Vijayakrishna KT Bangalore a Company Secretary in Whole Time Practiceto undertake the Secretarial Audit of the Company.
-The Report of the Secretarial Auditoris annexed in Annexure B.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 read with theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the Companyhas appointed Mr. Vijayakrishna KT Bengaluru a Company Secretary in Whole Time Practiceto undertake the Secretarial Audit of the Company for the financial year ended 31st March2020.
+The Report of the Secretarial Auditor is annexed in Annexure-B.

 EXPLANATION BY BOARD ON ADVERSE COMMENTS BY AUDITORS

 There were no adverse comments by the Auditors of the Company and hence noexplanations are provided.

 Further in compliance with the Listing Regulations your Board has adhered to theCorporate Governance Code.
 All the requisite Committees are functioning in line with theguidelines.

-CONSERVATION OF ENERGY AND TECHNOLOGY ABSORPTION
+CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO

 CONSERVATION OF ENERGY